TheExpertApprentice/The-GRC-Campus/README.md

 ## How every artefact in this portfolio is structured

-Most GRC portfolios publish blank templates and call it experience.
-Here, every major artefact ships as a **trio**:
+Most GRC portfolios i have reviewed have blank templates and I find it lacking.
+So, to the best of my ability, every major artefact here ships as a **trio**:

 ```
 artefact/